Kulsgam/Discord-no-type-extension/README.md

 ## Issues
 Brave has [issues](https://github.com/brave/brave-browser/issues/30854), and I've found a temporary fix as I have commented, but I've got to test it further
+The issue should be fixed on version 0.0.3